lshtm-genomics/omics-course/docs/introduction/mapping.md

 !!! question
     === "Question"
-        When you zoom in on position 958145 as far as you can go, you can see a SNP: here, both strain IT and Dd2 have a thymine where the reference (3D7) has an adenine.
+        When you zoom in on position 958145 as far as you can go, you can see the presence of two SNPs.
+Do both samples have the same variations?
 What is the consequence of this SNP?
-Can we tell what effect it will have for the clones?
-Is this the mutation N86Y (or also simply referred to as Y86) that may modulate the degree of resistance to chloroquine?
-(See e.g. Mula et al. (2011) [PMID: 21810256])
+Can we tell what effect it will have for the clones (See e.g. Mula et al. (2011) [PMID: 21810256]).
+These SNPs are located in codon 86 of the MDR1 gene.
+To view location of codons, you can right click on the blue bar in the annotation section and select "Expanded".
     === "Answer"
+        You should see that both variants are located in the same codon.
-        To answer the question, right-click on the gene track and make sure "expanded" is selected.
-You can see which amino acids are normally coded for around amino acid position 86.
-Note also that AAT codes for Asn (N) and TAT codes for Tyr (Y).
-This SNP modulates resistance to chloroquine.
+        Sample IT has a SNP that changes the amino acid from a N to a Y (AAT codes for Asn (N) and TAT codes for Tyr (Y)).

-!!! question
-    === "Question"
-         Now consider the neighbouring position 958146.
-What could this be?
-Is it from IT or Dd2?
-    === "Answer"
-        To answer this question, look at the position in the different bams.
-It looks like the SNP onle appears in reads from IT
+        Sample DDT has  two SNPs that change the codon from AAT (N) to TTT (F), however this is not the full story.
+It look like the SNP at position 958146 is not completely fixed in the sample (not all the reads containt the SNP).
+This means that this sample has both F and N at position 86.
+        There is evidence that  mutation N86Y may modulate the degree of resistance to chloroquine.

 !!! information